Cruises to or from Ushuaia

 Kayaking in the Beagle Channel is a unique experience and not for the faint hearted.
 The Beagle Channel is known for its strong winds and choppy waves, but kayaking in it is a one off experience which will take you to the channel's remote islands and wildlife.

 Alternatively, buy a ticket at the Ushuaia Boating ticket office in order to catch an early morning ferry to the Chilean naval settlement of Puerto Williams.
-From this tiny place, you'll be able to catch a bus to Navarino Island where you can start a fantastic 5-day Dientes de Navarino trek along a beautiful mountain range whose name, 'Navarino Teeth' comes from their incredible formation.
+From this tiny place, you'll be able to start a fantastic 5-day Dientes de Navarino trek along a beautiful mountain range whose name, 'Navarino Teeth' comes from their incredible formation.

 Patagonia is a wonderful place to see wildlife.
 Penguins can be seen on various islands throughout Tierra del Fuego and in the Beagle Channel.
 If you're hoping to see penguins in their natural habitat there are several places to do this.
 On the Tierra del Fuego cruise you'll stop at Tucker Islets and watch as hundreds of Magellanic penguins dip in and out of the water.